wbond/oscrypto/docs/asymmetric.md

 >         PrivateKeyInfo object.
 >
 >     :raises:
+>         ValueError - when any of the parameters contain an invalid value
->         ValueError - when any of the parameters are of the wrong type or value
+>         TypeError - when any of the parameters are of the wrong type
+>         oscrypto.errors.AsymmetricKeyError - when the private key is incompatible with the OS crypto library
 >         OSError - when an error is returned by the OS crypto library
 >
 >     :return: